NRoboto/udemy-task-manager/README.md

 # udemy-task-manager
-Weather app created by following "The Complete Node.js Developer Course (3rd Edition)" on Udemy.
+Task manager API created by following "The Complete Node.js Developer Course (3rd Edition)" on Udemy.

 This is a RESTful API for a task keeping app.
 A live version is available [here](https://nroboto-task-manager.herokuapp.com/).